ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

 2.4.
 Missing Referral Glue

-   An example of missing glue is included here, even though it is not really a type of glue.
+   An example of missing glue is included here, even though it can not be considered as a type of glue.
 While not common, real examples of responses that lack required glue, and with TC=0, have been shown to occur and cause resolution failures.

-Andrews, et al.           Expires 4 August 2022                 [Page 5]
+Andrews, et al.           Expires 5 August 2022                 [Page 5]

-Internet-Draft       DNS Referral Glue Requirements         January 2022
+Internet-Draft       DNS Referral Glue Requirements        February 2022

    The example below is based on a response observed in June 2020.
 The